carlashley/munkicon/README.md

 - - `ANY kext_team_bundle == 'EG7KH642X6,com.vmware.kext.vmioplug.18.1.2'`

 ### com.github.carlashley.munkicon.mdm-enrolled.py
-Useful in determining if a package in a manifest should be made available (or not) if a client is or is not enrolled in an MDM, For example, a particular set of apps might only need to be deployed to MDM supervised devices.
+Useful in determining if a package in a manifest should be made available (or not) if a client is or is not enrolled in an MDM.
+For example, a particular set of apps might only need to be deployed to MDM supervised devices.
 - Generates two conditions:
 - - `enrolled_via_dep` will be `yes` or `no`.
 - - `mdm_enrollment` will be `yes_user_approved` or `no`.